Sustainability Curriculum Innovation Grants

 Is SoGES seeking proposals from the arts and humanities as well as from the sciences?

 Yes, by design!
-Sustainability Curriculum Innovation Grants are open to faculty and instructors from all departments and disciplines at CSU.
+Sustainability Curriculum Innovation Grants are open to faculty from all departments and disciplines at CSU.
 We seek applications from anyone at the University who meets the criteria for proposals.
 In your proposal, tell us how funding support could most meaningfully increase your ability to advance your sustainability teaching.
 Our goal is to propel faculty’s contributions to sustainability education; we rely on you to tell us how to most effectively do that for you and your field.

 What in-kind support does SoGES provide that should NOT be included in the budget plan?